oxylabs/how-to-scrape-indeed/readme.md

 Note that the `parse_status_code` means a successful response.

-The following code prints the title of the Indeed page:
+The following code prints the title of the Indeed page.

 ```python
 # indeed_title.py